Higher Education

 - Demonstrate the ability to work effectively as an individual and within a team environment

-As an occupational therapist you will work with people of all ages who may have experienced injury, illness or disability.
-You can help people to engage in occupations or activities that are meaningful to them and achieve independence, better health, wellbeing and satisfaction in their lives.
+Occupational therapists work with people of all ages who may have experienced injury, illness or disability.
+They help people to engage in occupations or activities that are meaningful to them and to achieve independence, better health, wellbeing and satisfaction in their lives.

-In this course you will learn to identify physical, psychosocial, cognitive, behavioural and environmental factors that can help or hinder a person’s participation in everyday activities.
-You’ll learn to collaborate with other health professionals to provide cross-discipline care that is focused around the client and their needs.
+In this course, you will learn to identify the physical, psychosocial, cognitive, behavioural and environmental factors that can help or hinder participation in everyday activities.
+You’ll learn to collaborate with other health professionals to provide cross-disciplinary care focused around the client and their needs.

-You will study in laboratories, learning spaces and resource rooms that are tailored for learning the skills required to work in occupational therapy.
-Approximately 1,000 hours of fieldwork practice is undertaken throughout the course in a variety of clinical and industry settings.
+Throughout the course, you’ll learn in laboratories, learning spaces and resource rooms tailored for gaining occupational therapy skills.
+You’ll also complete approximately 1,000 hours of fieldwork practice in various clinical and industry settings.

 Learn moreThe Graduate Certificate in Education allows postgraduate students from a variety of disciplines to advance their knowledge and skills in the field of education.
 This flexible program allows you to choose course content that aligns to your interests and career aspirations.
 It covers fundamental understandings about learning and teaching in different contexts.
 By selecting course content with a specific area of educational focus, you will be well-placed to utilise this qualification to move onto further study in education, including seeking qualification as a school teacher.
 Customised programs for cohorts of students are also available.